cocozhao321/OpenNeuro/README.md

 - initialize.py: use the downloaded dataset and convert to BIDS-I
 - example.py: a simple example of downloading an OpenNeuro dataset and convert it to BIDS-I
 - openneuro.toml: a toml file that used to read some required info for BIDS-I and save user's preference.
+## bidsStreamer
+- A simple data streamer that can stream bidsArchive, openNeuro dataset, dicom, or dicom directory in bidsIncremental format.